AddJam/addjam/_posts/2015-01-31-gems-that-rock.md

 The returned json would only have the specified fields, skipping others like `created_at`, `updated_at`, and `email`.

 This is the simplest solution we've come across for serialization.
-It's especially great if you're working with Ember, which has build in support for the json output of AMS through the `ActiveModelAdapter`.
+It's especially great if you're working with Ember, which has built in support for the json output of AMS through the `ActiveModelAdapter`.

 ##What else should we use?